Cooking with Mamma C

 Instructions

-• Pour your spaghetti batter evenly into the pan.
+• Pour the spaghetti batter evenly into the pan.
 Let the first side cook, uncovered, until the bottom of the frittata is deep, golden brown, and the edges are set.
 It could take around 20 minutes, depending on your stove.
 You can check it by using your spatula to gently lift up an edge and peek underneath.
 If your frittata seems like it will burn, lower the heat.

 • When your frittata is done, you may want to invert it again onto a clean platter, so the "prettier" side is facing up.
 (That's what I did for the photos in the post.)